Fieldwire/fieldwire_api_docs/source/includes/_users.md

-user_deleted_at | Time when user was removed from project current_sign_in_at | Approximately last time user signed into fieldwire invited_by_id | The user ID that invited this user is_email_notifications_enabled | Indicates if the user receives email notifications emails_address | Contains array of emails with an is_primary indicator
+user_deleted_at | Time when user was removed from project current_sign_in_at | Approximately last time user signed into fieldwire invited_by_id | The user ID that invited this user email_notifications | Indicates how often the user receives emails ("never", "daily", "instantly").
+This overrides any project setting. emails_address | Contains array of emails with an is_primary indicator

 ## Get Users